john-does-it/fuckYoutubeAds/README.md

 # FuckYoutubeAds -Aautomatically mutes and hides video ads during playback—by blurring and silencing them and removes the distracting ad slots and banners from your feed

 ## Overview
-FuckYouTubeAds is a little script, that automatically mutes and hides video ads during playback—by blurring and silencing them and removes the distracting ad slots and banners from your feed.
+FuckYouTubeAds is a tiny code script that automatically mutes and hides video ads during playback—by blurring and silencing them and removes the distracting ad slots and banners from your feed.
-This means you'll enjoy a cleaner, uninterrupted browsing and viewing experience, free from the clutter and interruptions that ads often bring.
+This means you'll enjoy a cleaner browsing and viewing experience.

 ## Additional Information
 - **Version:** See header in fuckYoutubeAds.js